oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 # Example Implementations

-In order to successfully implement this specification, the Authorization Server will need to define its own specific requirements for what values clients are expected to send in the Authorization Challenge Request ({{challenge-request}}), as well as its own specific error codes in the Authorization Challenge Response ({{native-response}}).
+In order to successfully implement this specification, the Authorization Server will need to define its own specific requirements for what values clients are expected to send in the Authorization Challenge Request ({{native-auth-request}}), as well as its own specific error codes in the Authorization Challenge Response ({{native-response}}).

 Below is an example of parameters required for a complete implementation that enables the user to log in with a username and OTP.

 ## Authorization Challenge Request Parameters

-In addition to the request parameters defined in {{challenge-request}}, the authorization server defines the additional parameters below.
+In addition to the request parameters defined in {{native-auth-request}}, the authorization server defines the additional parameters below.

 "username":
 : REQUIRED for the initial Authorization Challenge Request.